raspberrypilearning/amazing-image-identifier/en/step_10.md

 ![The 'Add file' menu.](images/github_add_file.png)

-You will then be presented with a screen that gives you options to createa a commit.
+You will then be presented with a screen that gives you options to create a commit.
 Drag any files that form part of your project into the repository and then give the commit a name.
 Again, remember to be careful about what you put on the web.
 Don't worry about whether or not you've changed a file, GitHub can figure that out for you.

 ![The form to create a commit.](images/github_commit.png)